brimstone/brimstone.github.io/events/2017/04/dockercon17.md

 - tools:
   - google forms for surveys and talk suggestions and speaker sign up
-  - keep checking commnity repo and labs
+  - keep checking community repo and labs
   - they email out reminders about meetups
 - keep asking for sponsors, mentors, speakers
 - scratch other meetups and get them to scratch yours
 - co-meetups seem to help grow membership the best
-- ask new speakers for an abstract or the whole slide deck to make sure they're educatun focused and not product focused
+- ask new speakers for an abstract or the whole slide deck to make sure they're education focused and not product focused
 - get product presentations to present use cases
 - ask sponsors from similar meetup groups